George Pal and the End of the World

 “George’s pictures were NOT about the special effects he was the master of…they served the story and they served character…[He] did it with his sweetness, his kindness.
 He was such a dear fellow, you wanted to please him.
 I don’t think he said an unkind word to another human being in his life”

 Quite a rarity in Hollywood.
 By the end of his career, Pal and his technical teams had garnered a total of eight Academy Awards.
 The Academy of Motion Picture Arts and Sciences named a lecture series on fantasy films in Pal’s honor, and he was given a star on the Hollywood Walk of Fame.
-All of which goes to show you don’t have to act like a jerk to gain the respect of your peers.
+All of this goes to show you don’t have to act like a jerk to gain the respect of your peers.

 If You Enjoyed This Article We Recommend: